evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 You can choose between two sound systems for the Lexus RZ 450e:

-- **Standard:**: Features 14 speakers and delivers a maximum output of  watts.
+- **Standard:** Features 14 speakers and delivers a maximum output of  watts.
-- **Mark Levinson Premium Surround Sound:**: Features 14 speakers and delivers a maximum output of  watts.
+- **Mark Levinson Premium Surround Sound:** Features 14 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 5 USB-C connections as standard.